Anathema is a tabletop RPG by End Transmission Games. From their DriveThruRPG page:

 - Determinator: The Balance and shrouds.
 In fact, if a player stops being this, other shrouds will annihilate them.

-- Everyone Has Standards: All shrouds have a type of person that they're particularly adverse to killing.
+- Everyone Has Standards: All shrouds have a type of person that they're particularly averse to killing.
 Doing so causes them to lose will.

 - Flight: All shrouds have the ability to fly.